Automated Testing with Cypress: 5 Best Practices

 cy.stub(obj, 'method').withArgs('bar').returns('foo')

-All in all, spies, stubs, and clocks are powerful ways of getting your tests to behave as you want them to, but it’s crucial to research and understand whether you can utilize real-world traffic instead.
+Increased development time due to maintenance, as mocks often have to be updated in order to reflect new behavior in the function being mocked.
+Incorrect test results due to the misconfiguration of mocks.
+Unrealistic test results due to manual configuration, such as the timing of a UI element loading.
+All in all, spies, stubs, and clocks are powerful ways of getting your tests to behave as you want them to, but it’s crucial to research and understand whether you can utilize real-world traffic instead .

-Edge cases refer to the testing scenarios that occur at the extreme ends of input boundaries, which may not always be present in real-world traffic captured from production.
-This is a great example of a scenario where the use of stubs may in fact be necessary.
-While edge cases can happen at any point of an application, it’s very common to experience when testing interactions between multiple APIs, in which case it’s necessary to mock the edge case scenarios.
+Implementing Network Traffic Control for Edge Case Testing Edge cases are testing scenarios that occur at the extreme ends of input boundaries and that may not always be present in real-world traffic captured from production.
+An edge case is a great example of a scenario where the use of stubs may in fact be necessary.
+While edge cases can happen at any point of an application, it’s very common to experience them when you’re testing interactions between multiple APIs; in this situation, it’s necessary to mock the edge case scenarios.

-method introduced in the previous section, Cypress testing does offer the .intercept()
+While it is possible to use the .stub() method described in the previous section, Cypress testing does offer the .intercept() function as a specific solution to handling network requests:

 cy.intercept(